thorsten/phpMyFAQ/docs/update.md

 - the directory data/
 - the directory images/

-Download the latest phpMyFAQ package and copy the contents into your existing FAQ directory, the open the following URL in your browser:
+Download the latest phpMyFAQ package and copy the contents into your existing FAQ directory, then open the following URL in your browser:

 `http://www.example.com/faq/setup/update.php`